View our How to manage Heartworms video.

 How is it given?

-Most dogs like the taste of Iverheart Max and will accept the chewable tablet as a treat.
-The chewable should be administered in a manner that encourages the dog to chew, rather than to swallow without chewing.
-Iverhart Max Chewables may be broken into pieces and fed to dogs that normally swallow treats whole.
-Care should be taken that the dog consumes the complete dose, and treated animals should be observed for a few minutes after administration to ensure that part of the dose is not lost or rejected.
+Most dogs like the taste of Sentinel Spectrum chewable and will accept the chewable as a treat.
+The chewables should be administered in a manner that encourages the dog to chew, rather than to swallow without chewing.
+The Chewables may be broken into pieces and fed to dogs that normally swallow treats whole.
+Watch the dog closely to be sure the entire dose has been consumed.
 If not entirely consumed, give another full recommended dose as soon as possible.

 What results can I expect?